-Principle 7: Liquidity risk CCAS 17Ad-22(e)(7) An FMI should effectively measure, monitor, and Each covered clearing agency shall establish, implement, maintain and enforce written policies manage its liquidity risk.
-An FMI should maintain sufficient liquid resources in all relevant and procedures reasonably designed to, as applicable: currencies to effect same-day and, where appropriate, intraday and multiday settlement of (7)Effectively measure, monitor, and manage payment obligations with a high degree of the liquidity risk that arises in or is borne by the confidence under a wide range of potential stress covered clearing agency, including measuring, scenarios that should include, but not be limited to, monitoring, and managing its settlement and the default of the participant and its affiliates that funding flows on an ongoing and timely basis, and would generate the largest aggregate liquidity its use of intraday liquidity by, at a minimum, obligation for the FMI in extreme but plausible doing the following: market conditions.
-Maintaining sufficient liquid (i) Key consideration 1: An FMI should have a robust resources at the minimum in all relevant currencies framework to manage its liquidity risks from its to effect same-day and, where appropriate, intraday participants, settlement banks, nostro agents, and multiday settlement of payment obligations custodian banks, liquidity providers, and other with a high degree of confidence under a wide entities. range of foreseeable stress scenarios that includes.
-Key consideration 2: An FMI should have but is not limited to, the default of the participant effective operational and analytical tools to family that would generate the largest aggregate identify, measure, and monitor its settlement and payment obligation for the covered clearing agency funding flows on an ongoing and timely basis, in extreme but plausible market conditions; including its use of intraday liquidity. (ii) Holding qualifying liquid resources sufficient to meet the minimum liquidity Key consideration 3: A payment system or SSS, including one employing a DNS mechanism, resource requirement under paragraph (e)(7)(i) of should maintain sufficient liquid resources in all this section in each relevant currency for which the relevant currencies to effect same-day settlement, covered clearing agency has payment obligations and where appropriate intraday or multiday owed to clearing members; settlement, of payment obligations with a high Using the access to accounts and (iii) degree of confidence under a wide range of services at a Federal Reserve Bank, pursuant to potential stress scenarios that should include, but Section 806(a) of the Payment, Clearing, and not be limited to, the default of the participant and Settlement Supervision Act of 2010 (12 U.S.C. its affiliates that would generate the largest 5465(a)), or other relevant central bank, when aggregate payment obligation in extreme but available and where determined to be practical by plausible market conditions. the board of directors of the covered clearing Key consideration 4: A CCP should maintain agency, to enhance its management of liquidity sufficient liquid resources in all relevant currencies risk; to settle securities-related payments, make required Undertaking due diligence to (iv) variation margin payments, and meet other confirm that it has a reasonable basis to believe payment obligations on time with a high degree of each of its liquidity providers, whether or not such confidence under a wide range of potential stress liquidity provider is a clearing member, has: scenarios that should include, but not be limited to, Sufficient the default of the participant and its affiliates that (A) information to understand and manage the liquidity provider's would generate the largest aggregate payment obligation to the CCP in extreme but plausible liquidity risks; and market conditions.
-In addition, a CCP that is involved in activities with a more-complex risk profile or that is systemically important in multiple jurisdictions should consider maintaining additional liquidity resources sufficient to cover a wider range of potential stress scenarios that should include, but not be limited to, the default of the two participants and their affiliates that would generate the largest aggregate payment obligation to the CCP in extreme but plausible market conditions.
+Each covered clearing agency shall establish, implement, maintain and enforce written policies and procedures reasonably designed to, as applicable:

+- (7) Effectively measure, monitor, and manage the liquidity risk that arises in or is borne by the covered clearing agency, including measuring, monitoring, and managing its settlement and funding flows on an ongoing and timely basis, and its use of intraday liquidity by, at a minimum, doing the following: - (i) Maintaining sufficient liquid resources at the minimum in all relevant currencies to effect same-day and, where appropriate, intraday and multiday settlement of payment obligations with a high degree of confidence under a wide range of foreseeable stress scenarios that includes, but is not limited to, the default of the participant family that would generate the largest aggregate payment obligation for the covered clearing agency in extreme but plausible market conditions; - (ii) Holding qualifying liquid resources sufficient to meet the minimum liquidity resource requirement under paragraph (e)(7)(i) of this section in each relevant currency for which the covered clearing agency has payment obligations owed to clearing members; - (iii) Using the access to accounts and services at a Federal Reserve Bank, pursuant to Section 806(a) of the Payment, Clearing, and Settlement Supervision Act of 2010 (12 U.S.C.
+5465(a)), or other relevant central bank, when available and where determined to be practical by the board of directors of the covered clearing agency, to enhance its management of liquidity risk; - (iv) Undertaking due diligence to confirm that it has a reasonable basis to believe each of its liquidity providers, whether or not such liquidity provider is a clearing member, has: - (A) Sufficient information to understand and manage the liquidity provider's liquidity risks; and involved in activities with a more-complex risk profile or that is systemically important in multiple jurisdictions should consider maintaining additional liquidity resources sufficient to cover a wider range of potential stress scenarios that should include, but not be limited to, the default of the two participants and their affiliates that would generate the largest aggregate payment obligation to the CCP in extreme but plausible market conditions.